 In-year admissions are applications made outside the normal round of admissions.
-The Academy will coordinate its own in-year admissions and an application for in-year admission should be made directly to the Academy using the Local Authority's In-Year Admission Form.
-On receipt of an in-year application form, the Academy will notify the Local Authority of both the application and its outcome, to allow the Local Authority to keep up to date on the availability of school places within the authority.
+The Academy will coordinate its own in-year admissions and an application for in-year admission should be made directly to the Academy.
+On receipt of an in-year application, the Academy will notify the Local Authority of the application and its outcome, to allow the Local Authority to keep up to date with figures on the availability of school places within the authority.